vimagora/fungalphylo/agent_context/restart_contract.md

 - `families` row in SQLite

 Skip behavior:
-- rejects if family directory already exists (no implicit overwrite)
+- rejects if family directory already exists, unless `--force` is used

 Rerun contract:
-- to re-initialize, delete the family directory and its SQLite row first
+- `--force` deletes the existing family directory and DB row, then re-initializes from scratch
-- each family ID is unique; the command will not overwrite an existing family
+- without `--force`, each family ID is unique; the command will not overwrite an existing family

 ## `protsetphylo interproscan`